What you like the least about economics in competition law?

-Barristers and solicitors stage half-day walkout to press justice secretary Chris Grayling to rethink Â£220m budget cutsLawyers going on strike and throwing demonstrations.
+Barristers and solicitors stage half-day walkout to press justice secretary Chris Grayling to rethink Â£220m budget cutsLawyers going on strike and starting public demonstrations.
 Is it all legal?

 So it is not, as one senior judge observes, your average court: “Other courts deal with demands in justice – guilty or not guilty.
 This one deals with demands for justice.
 Its job is to signal a dysfunction in the rule of law.”

 2. Kasdieninė darbo laiko trukmė neturi viršyti devynių darbo dainų.